Arizona governor approves return of major league sports to the state

 According to Arizonasports.com, the announcement came as the state plans to reopen gyms and pools starting Wednesday.
 Arizona's stay-at-home order is set to expire on Friday.

-Governor Ducey also made it known that a decrease in positive test result percentage, adequate hospital capacity and expanded tested numbers are all reasons why he believes the state is ready for reopening.
+Governor Ducey also made it known that a decrease in positive test result percentage, adequate hospital capacity, and expanded tested numbers are all reasons why he believes the state is ready for reopening.

-Leagues like the NBA and NHL suspended it play mid-March while the MLB has pushed back the start of its season that was suppose to being in April.
+Leagues like the NBA and NHL suspended play mid-March while the MLB has pushed back the start of its season that was supposed to be in April.

-NBA teams are allowed to open indiviusuals work out facilities now as long as the team's state had lifted its stay-at-home orders.
+NBA teams are allowed to open workout facilities now, as long as the team's state has lifted its stay-at-home orders.

 Phoenix Rising FC of the United Soccer League returned to training sessions on Monday.